Irinjalakuda: Etymology

 The name Irinjalakuda has been derived from "Iru" and "Chaal", meaning two streams.
 According to another legend, the origin of the name Irinjalakuda came from 'Irinjalikoodal'.
 'Koodal' simply means merge, merging of two rivers.
-So it shows that Irinjalakuda may have gradually developed, from 'Irinjalikoodal', that derived from 'Inangikoodal', means merge.
-At present there is no river in Irinjalakuda, only the myth of river.
+So it shows that Irinjalakuda may have gradually developed, from 'Irinjalikoodal', which derived from 'Inangikoodal', which means merge.
+At present there is no river in Irinjalakuda, only the myth of the river.